Yugoslav colonization of Kosovo: Closing of schools and colonisation

 After 1918, all Albanian schools in Montenegro, Macedonia and Kosovo were closed and around 400,000 ethnic Albanians were denationalised.
 According to Vladan Jovanovic, Yugoslav authorities opened Turkish schools and not Albanian.
 Around 60% of Albanians were left without an income as a consequence of Yugoslav policy.
 Public services were closed to them and religious offices were politicised.
 Yugoslav authorities also intended to replace Albanians in the region with Chetniks, war veterans and police men, as well as border police, refugees and party activists.
 In 1930, there existed no Albanian schools in Kosovo.

+Kachak movement

+Parts of the Albanian population that resisted Serbian rule in Kosovo began military maneuvers and formed the Kachak movement.
+Under the political leadership of Hasan Prishtina and Bajram Curri, the movement based itself in Shkodër and was led by the Committee for the National Defence of Kosovo organization.
+Among their demands were the re-opening of Albanian language schools, recognition of Albanian as a co-official language and autonomy, with the goal of uniting Kosovo with Albania.
+The Kachaks engaged in uprisings, targeting Serbian army and administrative formations but forbade its members from targeting unarmed Serbs and churches.
+The Serbian authorities regarded them as mere bandits and in response to their rebellion, retaliated by conducting operations against them as well as the civilian population.
+In 1919, a large-scale revolt in Drenica involving 10,000 people instigated by Azem Galica was quelled by the Yugoslav army.
+By 1924, military confrontations between Albanians and Serbs ended as the Kachak movement was effectively suppressed.